nu-book/cordova-doc/plugins/camera2/index.md

             BACK: 0,
             FRONT: 1
         };

+    When this option is not provided, the plugin will default the back-facing camera for the first use, but will remember the last camera user changed to and will use the same.
+    By providing this option, this behavior is disabled and the requested camera will be used.

 - __fastCapture__ _(boolean)_: If `fast capture` mode is enabled.
 In fast capture mode, user does not need to confirm each photo taken.
 Default is `true`